ChangeinX/clan-boards-tf/README.md

   The user task also receives database credentials from Secrets Manager.
 - `nat_gateway` provides outbound internet access for private subnets using an Elastic IP so Fargate tasks egress from a static address.
 It requires no maintenance or SSH access.
 - `frontend` creates an S3 bucket configured for static website hosting and a CloudFront distribution that forwards the `If-None-Match` header so the web app can be served directly from S3.
-- `chat` provisions two DynamoDB tables used for the chat service.
-The existing `messages` table stores one item per message.
-A new single-table design named `${var.app_name}-chat-v2` is deployed alongside it to prepare for migration.
+- `chat` provisions a DynamoDB table used for the chat service with Streams enabled so changes can trigger other components.
-  The module outputs the names and ARNs for both tables.
+- `notifications` creates the outbox queue, Lambda and alarms used for push notifications.

 Each container logs to its own CloudWatch log group and the worker receives its environment via Secrets Manager along with Google OAuth credentials.
 The worker also loads `COC_EMAIL` and `COC_PASSWORD` from a shared secret.
 The worker talks to the user service at `user.<app_name>.local` or through the ALB path `/api/v1/friends`.
 ## Usage